opentdf/spec/schema/nanotdf/README.md

 This section contains a Resource Locator type that allows describing access to a resource.
 In the case of the KAS, the Resource Locator defines how to access a KAS.
-Refer to the Resource Locator object's definition in [section X.X.X.X]()
+Refer to the Resource Locator object's definition in [Section 3.4.1].

 ##### 3.3.1.3 ECC And Binding Mode

-[ECC And Binding Mode]: #3.3.1.3-ecc-and-binding-mode
+[ECC And Binding Mode]: #3313-ecc-and-binding-mode
-[Section 3.3.1.3]: #3.3.1.3-ecc-and-binding-mode
+[Section 3.3.1.3]: #3313-ecc-and-binding-mode

 This section contains a 1-byte bitfield describing the ECC Params and Policy binding strategy to use.
 The Policy Binding strategy is either using a 64-bit